Mark Percival: Club career

+On 3 September 2026, Percival announced he would be retiring at the end of the 2026 Super League season.
+In his last match on 11 September 2026, before retirement, he scored one try and one kicked one goal against Hull Kingston Rovers.

 International career

 In 2012, Percival was selected in the England Academy squad for their tour to Australia.

 Percival was selected in England's 24-man squad for the 2016 Four Nations, and made his international début in a pre-tournament warm-up game against France.

 In October 2017 he was selected in the England squad for the 2017 Rugby League World Cup.
 He made his only appearance of the tournament in the final group game against France, scoring a try in a 36–6 win.

 In 2018 he was selected for England against France at the Leigh Sports Village.